 Stable release

-Carapace runs local-first, keeps security controls explicit, and gives you auditable behavior across chat channels and tooling integrations.
-Works through Signal, Telegram, Discord, Slack, webhooks, and console.
+Carapace runs local-first, keeps security controls explicit, and gives you auditable behavior across chat channels and guarded local workspace tools.
+Works through Signal, Telegram, Discord, Slack, webhooks, and console, with explicit provider:model routing across cloud, local, and subscription-login providers.

 Run setup, choose your first outcome, then start Carapace: